realm/SwiftLint/README.md

 ### Xcode Run Script Build Phase

+> [!NOTE]
+> Based upon the installation method used, the shell command syntax in the
+> Run Script Build Phase may be different or additional configuration could
+> be required.
+Refer to the [installation](#installation) instructions for
+> more information.

 If the build tool plugin does not work for your project setup or when additional custom setup is required, SwiftLint can be added as a Run Script Build Phase.
 This is useful when a project setup relies on the `--config`